golang-migrate/migrate/FAQ.md

   NilMigration defines a migration without a body.
 NilVersion is defined as const -1.

 #### What is the difference between uint(version) and int(targetVersion)?
-  version refers to an existing migration version coming from a source and therefor can never be negative. targetVersion can either be a version OR represent a NilVersion, which equals -1.
+  version refers to an existing migration version coming from a source and therefore can never be negative. targetVersion can either be a version OR represent a NilVersion, which equals -1.

 #### What's the difference between Next/Previous and Up/Down?